 These were the realities that youth, like Liberty’s friend Amanda, had to face because they did not have a loving community around them, supporting their transition.
 Liberty did not want to see any of her friends experience these statistics, so she made plans to create a community of friends and supporters for aging-out youth.
 Upon graduating, Liberty founded JEMfriends, naming it after her siblings, her own support system.

-JEM stands for Josiah, Jacob, Joel, and Justin, her brothers, and Elysse and Mercy, her sisters.
+JEM stands for Josiah, Jacob, Joel, and Justin, Liberty’s brothers, and Elysse and Mercy, her sisters.
 Her siblings believed in her dream as an eighteen-year-old girl to start a non-profit organization.
 They believed that she could accomplish her goal even though most people and statistics would have called it impossible.
 To a young woman with a big vision, her siblings exemplified what JEMfriends will always be: a community believing in youth’s potential and helping them to achieve the impossible.